Mountain Tap Gondola Dining…

 …For those who prefer FUN dining over FINE dining!

 You say you don’t get your fill riding the gondola on the ski mountain?
 We’ve got you covered!
 Each winter Mountain Tap adds to its patio three refurbished gondola cabins, offering a private, unique and fun dining opportunity complete with fresh craft beer and wood-fired cuisine!
-The gondola cabins are available by reservation, and when they aren’t reserved, you’re welcome to enjoy them on a first-come, first-served basis.

 • Each gondola cabin seats one party of up to 6 adults comfortably and could fit 2 additional kids with a squeeze.